federicaercole/shopping-cart/README.md

 ![Cart page](https://federicaercole.com/images/shop/shop-4-big.webp)

 ## About this repository
-It has two different branch:
+It has two different branches:
 - main: the original version of this project, only with front end
-- api-integration: the improved version, with API and some code refactored.
-You can notice a lot of improvement between the two versions!
+- api-integration: the improved version, with API and some code refactored. **You can notice a lot of improvement between the two versions**!

 ## Features:
 - Product search